pacifics/PassDao/README.md

 - CreateToken according to the funding rules.

-- RewardToken to funders for private fundings by the funding smart contract.
+- RewardToken to funders by the funding smart contract.

 - Transfer and TransferFrom for the transfer of tokens or shares.